- »The Six WPTWOC Championship Event Winners So Far

 Gavin Cochrane Won the First NLHE WPTWOC Championship Event

 Gavin Cochrane won the first No-Limit Hold’em championship of the WPTWOC.
-Cochrane, like the aforementioned Tedeschi, managed to win an event he doesn’t specialise in.
+Cochrane, like the aforementioned Tedeschi, managed to win an event he doesn’t specialize in.

 Cochrane much prefers PLO to NLHE but still walked away with this tournament’s $540,664 top prize.
 This represents the largest WPTWOC payout to date, not bad for a PLO grinder!